michaelgambold/pi-garage/UPGRADING.md

 # Upgrading to new Pi Garage versions

+## Upgrading to version 1.8.0+

+- Mobile apps now support multiple configs.
+A migration tool has been created that should perform the migration automatically.
+However if this does not occur the configuration will have to be setup again.

 ## Upgrading to version 1.7.0+

 - Client version is now included in all mobile app requests to backend.